ctz/ctz.github.com/_posts/2015-06-01-modern-authenticated-encryption-for-1-euro.md

 We'll measure encryption of different length plaintexts.
 Each encryption will include a 16-byte additionally authenticated data (AAD).
 Nonce lengths and key sizes are chosen to match each algorithm's requirements.
-NORX32 uses a 128-bit key, other algorithms use a 256-bit key.
+AES-based algorithms will be tested with both 128-bit and 256-bit keys, NORX32 only uses 128-bit keys, and ChaCha20-Poly1305 only uses 256-bit keys.

 For each encryption, we'll count the number of cycles.
 We'll also measure the stack usage and program size.